 MESA’s work in the Bay Area

-With the international exchange program up and running, MESA staff started looking at problems closer to home in the Bay Area, where many families struggle to afford healthy and nutritious food, young people who want to farm lack training and access to land, and food sovereignty is a distant goal.
+As MESA’s international network grew, so did their local partnerships, MESA staff started looking at problems closer to home in the Bay Area, where many families struggle to afford healthy and nutritious food, young people who want to farm lack training and access to land, and food sovereignty is a distant goal.
 Why not use the growing MESA network to start a project for the local community?
 Hence, the Bay Area Farmer Training (BAFT) was born.
-In 2016, Paul Rogé and his colleague developed the curriculum for the three-month course.
+In 2016, MESA Agroecology Educators Ana Galvis and Paul Rogé spearheaded the development of the three-month course curriculum.
 Classes and workshops are held one evening a week, while Saturdays are reserved for practical training and farm visits.

-MESA leases four acres on a farm in East Oakland.
-To get a certificate, participants attend classes, write a project proposal and a business plan, do a number of online assignments and complete the online training course, which is a learning tool and information source open to everyone in the MESA network.
+MESA leases four acres on a farm in El Sobrante, California.
+To get a certificate, participants attend classes, write a project proposal and complete a number of online assignments and complete the online training course, which is a learning tool and information source open to everyone in the MESA network.

 But BAFT is about more than learning how to do companion planting and double digging.

 “Social values are just as important — recognizing your ancestry and the foods that are connected with it, the cultural value that was placed on certain foods in your community,” said Rogé.
 “And it’s about humanistic values, about care, compassion and fairness.”

 Eventually, BAFT should be self-sustaining with alumni teaching the next cohort.
 With that in mind, MESA recruited two alumni educators to assist in running this year’s course.
 But in July, just a few weeks in, a number of events led to a perfect storm and a crisis.
 The trainer had to take extended sick leave, the alumni educators were unable to commit as much time as anticipated, participants became increasingly frustrated by the organization of the course and some racially and culturally offensive guest speaker comments.